c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ##### Interface Definition Language

 The interface description language is designed to describe the interface of RPC methods.
 Like message descriptions, interface descriptions are stored in a file with the *.proto* extension.
-This file, using the Protobuf compiler, converts pseudocode into client-server stubs in the selected programming language.
+This file, using the Protobuf compiler, converts pseudocode into client and server stubs in the selected programming language.

 Depending on whether the method sends a single value or a stream and whether it returns a single value or a stream, there are 4 possible method types: